iip-ecosphere/platform/platform/README.md

 More to come soon with next focus on edge/stream performance, configuration integration and edge deployment.

 #Guidelines
-* There is an overall architecture in the project ownCloud.
+* There is an overall **architecture** and a **platform handbook** in the IIP-Ecosphere ownCloud.
 Please consult the architecture first to understand how existing and new parts are related.
-* Java projects are created with Eclipse (2019-08).
+* **Java projects** are created with Eclipse (2019-08).
 Use iipCodeFormatter.xml from ``platformDependencies`` as formatter.
-Set text editor print margin to 120 characters.
+Set text editor print margin to 120 characters. *We check for an upgrade to Eclipse 2020-12-R.+
-* For now, we use JDK 8 in order to be compliant with Edge devices.
+* For now, we use **JDK 8** in order to be compliant with Edge devices.
 To have exchangable projects across development installations, use in Eclipse the execution environment JavaSE-1.8 as JRE system library.
 This may be relaxed in future.
-* A related Java Checkstyle definition is based on Checkstyle 8.35.
+* A related Java **Checkstyle** definition is based on Checkstyle 8.35.
+Please use it.
 The style definition is in ``platformDependencies`` and shall be added as a project local definition named ``IIP Code Conventions``to Checkstyle before importing the other projects.
+* Please install **FindBugs** or **Spotbugs** to avoid obvious programming problems.
-* The Java package prefix shall be ``de.iip-ecosphere.platform``.
+* The **Java package prefix** shall be ``de.iip-ecosphere.platform``.
 Test packages shall start with ``test.de.iip-ecosphere.platform``
-* Java files shall contain the license header.
+* Java files shall contain the **license header**.
 Existing files can be used as a template.
-* Building Java-parts happens with Maven (based on a parent POM).
+* Building Java parts happens with **Maven** (based on a parent POM).
 Groups are or start with ``de.iip-ecosphere.platform`` to comply with Maven central deployment.
 Use basic information from the parent
   POM as far as possible, e.g., valid URL, description, licenses, developers and SCM section.
 Redefine parts only if needed except for dependencies - please define explicitly your minimum set of required dependencies (easing later deployment) Use existing test artifacts for reuse and, where possible, build your tests on existing functionality.
-* For tests with network functionality, e.g., communication protocols or AAS servers, please do not rely always on the same ports as subsequent tests may unexpectedly fail.
+* For **tests with network**, e.g., communication protocols or AAS servers, please do not rely always on the same ports as subsequent tests may unexpectedly fail.
 Check the other tests for their port numbers or, better, use free ephemeral ports (see basic support component, ``NetUtils``) instead.
+So far, the time between the spring tests allows using the same port.

+     - ``transport.spring.amqp`` (port 8883) due to testing with (static, non-generated) Spring configuration file
+     - ``transport.spring.mqttv3`` (port 8883) due to testing with (static, non-generated) Spring configuration file
+     - ``transport.spring.mqttv5`` (port 8883) due to testing with (static, non-generated) Spring configuration file

-* CI and SNAPSHOT deployment currently are done via SSE-CI/SSE-Maven-Repo.
+* **CI and SNAPSHOT deployment** currently are done via SSE-CI/SSE-Maven-Repo.
   For legacy reasons on the CI server Jenkins, we add a ``build-jk.xml`` ANT file that executes Maven and deploys the artifacts.